 - Mouth ulcers

 - Unexplained weight loss, although people can be overweight or of normal weight when diagnosed

-Researchers don't know the exact cause of celiac disease.
+Researchers do not know the exact cause of celiac disease.
 Celiac disease sometimes runs in families, and people who have a family history of celiac disease are at greater risk for developing the condition.
 It is most common in Caucasians and those of European ancestry.
 Women have it more often than men.

-If someone in your immediate family has celiac disease, you have a 5 - 15% chance of getting it as well.
+If someone in your immediate family has celiac disease, you have a 5 to 15% chance of getting it as well.
 The disease can be triggered for the first time after surgery, viral infection, severe emotional stress, pregnancy, or childbirth.

 - Anti-gliadin (AGA)

 To confirm the diagnosis, your doctor may use an endoscope, a small, flexible tube with a camera, to look into your small intestine and take a sample of tissue (biopsy).

 A complete blood count (CBC) may indicate anemia.
 If anemia is detected, it is important to determine the cause.

 Other tests may show whether you have bone loss, malabsorption, or malnutrition.

 Your provider may order a follow-up biopsy or blood work several months after the diagnosis and treatment.
 These serve as a final confirmation of the disease.